paveldk/DubaiServices/README.md

 Step 2: Install the AppBuilder companion app.

-AppBuilder companion app is a test utility for iOS, Android, and Windows Phone 8 devices and is available as a free app in the [App Store](https://itunes.apple.com/bg/app/icenium-ion/id527547398?mt=8) and [Google Play](https://play.google.com/store/apps/details?id=com.telerik.AppBuilder).
+AppBuilder companion app is a test utility for iOS and Android and is available as a free app in the [App Store](https://itunes.apple.com/bg/app/icenium-ion/id527547398?mt=8) and [Google Play](https://play.google.com/store/apps/details?id=com.telerik.AppBuilder).

 * Download and install the AppBuilder companion app for iOS